 If you are using medications or supplements to handle symptoms well, CareClinic has a feature where you can add your medications.
 This feature also allows you to set reminders to make sure that you are taking your medication consistently.
 Using a medicine tracker to consume your medication effectively proves to be highly effective in your overall treatment.

 Vitamin A contains a group of retinoids, and retinol is preformed vitamin A. Your body produces vitamin A from beta carotene in fruits and vegetables, which are orange or yellow in color.
 Preformed vitamin A is rich in animal products and vitamin A supplements.
 However, an excessive amount of preformed vitamin A may be toxic.
 Studies raised concerns that high levels of preformed vitamin A can be associated with hip fractures in postmenopausal women.
-(R) Hence, it is advisable to stick to the recommended daily amount of vitamin A when you take perimenopausal supplements.
+Hence, it is advisable to stick to the recommended daily amount of vitamin A when you take perimenopausal supplements.

 Meanwhile, vitamin A derived from beta carotene helps maintain your bone health.
 All you need to keep in mind is not to exceed the recommended daily limits.

 Vitamin B12 is necessary for bone health, neurological function, and red blood cell production.
 Aging and some other disease conditions might diminish the B12 is absorbed in your gut.
-Since B12 deficiency causes anemia, you would encounter features of anemia such as fatigue or lethargy, loss of appetite, etc. Plus, neurological signs and symptoms like confusion, depression, dementia are also possible.
+Since B12 deficiency causes anemia, you would encounter features of anemia such as fatigue or lethargy, loss of appetite, etc. Plus, neurological signs and symptoms like confusion, depression, and dementia are also possible.
 Vitamin B12 supplements and fortified food could help you take recommended daily amount of Vitamin B12.

 It helps your body to form a signaling chemical called serotonin.
 Serotonin transmits brain signals, and fluctuating serotonin levels play a role in mood swings and depression.
 Vitamin B6 supplements can help you to relieve your symptoms due to low levels of serotonin.

 Without vitamin D, your body will not be able to absorb calcium.
 Subsequently, deficiency of vitamin D results in an increased risk of fractures due to softened bones.
 Since your body’s exposure to sunlight is essential to produce Vitamin D, if you stay indoors, then it’s highly likely to get low levels.
 Apart from exposure to sunlight, your female reproductive hormone estrogen supports keeping your bones strong.
-In other terms, older women who tend to stay home and go through their perimenopause would face more threat.
+In other terms, older women who tend to stay home and go through their perimenopause would face more threats.

 Vitamin D is available in fatty fish, beef liver, cheese, egg yolks, etc. If you are not a consumer of these foods, you can opt for supplements.
 As an adult, your daily requirement is 600IU; it becomes 800IU above the age of 70.

 Vitamin E has antioxidant properties.
 It helps in improving your stress and makes you feel at ease, and reduces chances of getting depression.
 It also reduces inflammation in your body.
-Vitamin E is rich in wheat germ, nuts like almonds, hazelnuts, sunflower seed, and vegetables spinach, broccoli, avocado, etc. You can also consider vitamin E supplements.
+Vitamin E is rich in wheat germ, nuts like almonds, hazelnuts, sunflower seed, and vegetables like spinach, broccoli, avocado, etc. You can also consider vitamin E supplements.

 As discussed before, less estrogen can precipitate bone loss.
 Subsequently, you would end up in fractures.
 Your daily requirement is 1000mg – 1200mg of calcium.
 Calcium is rich in milk and dairy products like yogurt and broccoli, salmon, tofu, etc., and you can also go for a calcium supplement after discussing it with your physician.